 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, have a history of seizures, or have experienced symptoms of neuroleptic malignant syndrome (NMS) in the past.
-Tell your doctor if you have diabetes, heart failure, heart or blood vessel disease, heart rhythm problems, or high or low blood pressure, high cholesterol, or a history of seizures, heart attack, or stroke.
+- Tell your doctor if you are pregnant, breastfeeding, or have diabetes.
+Tell your doctor if you have diabetes, heart failure, heart or blood vessel disease, heart rhythm problems, high or low blood pressure, high cholesterol, or a history of seizures, heart attack, or stroke.